Telefonica/toolium/docs/ai_utils.rst

     python -m spacy download en_core_web_sm

-For OpenAI LLM, you need to set up your configuration in environment variables or include them at toolium configuration, that it may depend on the type of access you have (direct OpenAI access or Azure OpenAI):
+For OpenAI LLM, you need to set up your configuration using environment variables or include it in the Toolium configuration.
+The required parameters will vary depending on your access type (direct OpenAI or Azure OpenAI):

 .. code-block:: bash